Art Club Constitution

 Section 1: Name

-Officially, this club shall be known as College of Saint Benedict' St. John's University Art Club.
+Officially, this club shall be recognized as, The College of Saint Benedict and Saint John’s University Art Club.

 Section 2: Mission